 Science dealing with the description and measurement of open bodies of water.
 [WMO, 2016]

 NOTE: In this context, hydrography refers to the description of surface water bodies.
-Its measurement in terms of surveying, e.g. for navigational purposes, is not in the concern of the HY_Features model. [is this still true? - thinking on water edge]
+Its measurement in terms of surveying, e.g. for navigational purposes, is not in the concern of the HY_Features model.

 hydrologic complex